jhuang2026/DS310_Covid/README.md

 # DS310_Covid
 Group 1 Covid Project

-Members: Ania Shaheed, Ben Frechette, Daniel Foley, Naser Salas, Jason Huang
+Members: Ania Shaheed, Ben Frechette, Daniel Foley, Naser Salas, Jason Huang, Jinanshi Mehta

 * Extracted Covid data from 3 disparate sources and landed it in a data lake using Azure Data Factory.
 * Transformed the data to develop Fact and Dimension tables in an operational data store.